mucks/speedrun-survivors/README.md

 - Health regen boost
 - Movement speed boost
 - Magnet for gold / item Pickup
-- some "debuffs" like faster enemy spawn or more enemy spawn
-    - that way players can get higher scores if they survive it
+- Debuffs allow players to get higher scores if they survive it
+  - faster enemy spawn
+  - greater quantity of enemies spawned

 ### Undead system
+- hero gains
-- hero gains 100% attack speed
+  - 100% attack speed
+  - 100% move speed
-- set on timer of 10 - 30 sec
+- start a timer of 10 - 30 sec
 - will explode in huge blast if time runs out
 - has to either
-    - find a shrine of ressurrection in due time
+    - find a shrine of resurrection in due time
-    - defeat some Death boss enemy and drain/posess their soul or whatever for a ressurrection
+    - defeat some Death boss enemy and drain/possess their soul or whatever for a resurrection
     - this could possibly influence the look of their NFT
         - becomes more death-ish (ghoul like) looking over time? (how to do that; need upgradeable NFTs)